Author: Sam Bailey

 Isn't this the same as Monitoring?
 Don't we already collect metrics and logs, search data to find issues and create dashboards to tell us if all is ok?

-Monitoring is the activity of observing the state of a system over time. [...]
-Monitoring alerts are reactive–they tell you when a known issue has already occurred. [...]
+Simon Wistow suggests that this is not the case: >Monitoring and logs are no longer enough > >Monitoring is the activity of observing the state of a system over time. [...]
+Monitoring alerts are reactive–they tell you when a known issue has already occurred. >[...]
 Which begs an important question, “what about the problems that you didn’t predict?”

 Conceptually, monitoring (by some definitions) is generally about gathering data and tracking potential issue that we know how to predict.
 When we encounter an unknown issue, we attempt to work out the cause, then in many cases add a metric and/or alert to cover that case.